-- 1. Default operator: If not mentioned otherwise, the robots are operated by the monitoring TC member, a referee, or by a person selected by the TC. - 2.
+- 1. Default operator: The robots are operated by the monitoring TC member, a referee, or by a person selected by the TC. - 2.
 Fallback/custom operator: If the robot fails to understand the command given by the default operator, the team may continue with a custom operator. - The custom operator may be any person chosen by the team (and willing to do so); including the referees or the monitoring TC member. - A penalty may be involved when using a custom operator.